Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Is Raw Palladium Magnetic?

 No, raw palladium isn’t magnetic.
 It’s paramagnetic.
-This means it’s weakly attracted to a magnet but doesn’t readily stick to it on its own.
+Meaning it’s weakly attracted to a magnet but doesn’t readily stick to it on its own.

-Raw palladium extracted from the ground is often contaminated with ferrous metal particles, but it’s never the huge amount needed to cause a magnetic reaction.
+Raw palladium extracted from the ground is often contaminated with ferrous metal particles, but it’s never enough to cause a magnetic reaction.

 Is Palladium Magnetic or Not (Conclusion)?